ibm-cloud-docs/ibm-spectrum-lsf/hpc-cluster-tutorial.md

 * `worker_node_min_count`: The minimum number of worker nodes that are provisioned at the time the cluster is created and remain running regardless of job demands in the cluster.

-* `worker_node_max_count`: The maximum number of worker nodes in your HPC cluster, which limits the number of machines that can be added to HPC cluster.
+* `worker_node_max_count`: The maximum number of worker nodes in your HPC cluster, which limits the number of systems that can be added to an HPC cluster.
 LSF auto scaling scales up the cluster to this number of nodes when needed for your workloads and scales back for keeping only`worker_node_min_count` workers when no job is in the queues.

 ### Parameters for instance profiles
 {: #hpc-cluster-instance-profiles-deployment-parameters}